Making Your Decision

 Before You Insulate You Must Control Air Leakage

 Most homeowners are aware that air leaks into their houses through what seem to be small openings around doors and window frames and through fireplaces and chimneys.
 Air also enters the living space from other unheated parts of the house, such as attics, basements, or crawl spaces.
 The air travels through any openings in your walls, floors, or ceilings, such as cracks where two walls meet, where the wall meets the ceiling, or near interior door frames.
-Other openings may also be found, such as gaps around electrical outlets and switch boxes, recessed fixtures, recessed cabinets, pull-down stairs, furred or false ceilings such as kitchen or bathroom soffits, behind bath tubs and shower stall units, floor cavities of finished attics adjacent to unconditioned attic spaces, and plumbing connections.
+Other openings may also be found, such as gaps around electrical outlets and switch boxes, recessed fixtures, recessed cabinets, pull-down stairs, furred or false ceilings such as kitchen or bathroom soffits, behind bath tubs and shower stall units, floor cavities of finished attics adjacent to unconditioned attic spaces, and plumbing connections (visit company website for more details).
 These leaks between the living space and other parts of the house are often much greater than the obvious leaks around windows and doors.
 Since many of these leakage paths are driven by the tendency for warm air to rise and cool air to fall, the attic is often the best place to stop them.
 It’s important to stop these leaks before adding attic insulation because the insulation may hide them and make them less accessible.
 Usually, the attic insulation itself will not stop these leaks and you won’t save as much as you expect because of the air flowing through the insulation.
 Sometimes these leak locations are visible because the existing insulation has been stained by dust carried by the air flow.
 Some of the openings to look for include:

 - Top openings of interior partition wall cavities: staple a plastic sheet over the opening and seal it around the edges with a high quality caulking material.